About us

 Meeting unmet needs.

 Rather than measuring our own pain and suffering against the pain and suffering of others, we just respond directly by helping to meet unmet needs.
-Comparison leads to despair by functioning to disconnect us from our needs and replace our actual needs with competition for worth.
-This creates guilt and shame and turns survival into a trial rather than a right.
-In reality being loved and valued does not necessitate others being harmed.
+Comparison leads to despair by functioning to disconnect people from their own needs and replace their actual needs with competition for worth.
+This creates guilt and shame and turns survival into a trial, rather than a right.
+In reality being loved and valued does not necessitate others being less worthy or harmed.
 Part of recovery is discovering that love actually exists and you are actually worthy of love.
-We are learning together that having love does not require sacrifice and that nobody is replaceable because everybody is worth more than the harm their body can take and the harm their body can inflict.
+We get to learn together that having love does not require sacrifice, and that nobody is replaceable because everybody is worth more than the harm their body can take and the harm their body can inflict.
 The only route out is to love ourselves and each other to freedom.